-To work with stakeholders to advance and implement decarbonisation zones in the County.
+To work with CARO and other stakeholders to identify decarbonisation zones in the County.

 To ensure that all developments within the decarbonising zone commit to the aims of those zones in areas where they are identified within the County.

 10.3.1 Economic and Social Benefits